False titles of nobility: Manorial lordships

-The title lord of the manor is a feudal title of ownership and is legally capable of sale.
-The owner of a Lordship of the Manor is known as [personal name], Lord/Lady of the Manor of [place name].
-According to the style guide Debrett's a person owning a title of Lord of the Manor (or its Scottish equivalent – Laird) is properly titled "The Much Honoured" and simply referring to them as Mr and Miss is "incorrect".
+The title lord of the manor has feudal origins and is a title of property ownership that is legally capable of sale.
+The owner of a Lordship of the Manor is known as [personal name], Lord/Lady of the Manor of [place name] it is also acceptable to shorten the title to Lord/Lady of [place name].
+According to the style guide Debrett's, a person owning a Scottish Barony title is afforded a particular style, but English lordships of the manor are not mentioned.

 There are three elements to a manor: